erawn/pagebreaks/README.md

 If you’re interested in participating, please fill out this [interest form](https://forms.gle/m6H27Q7y6ivFVrhJA)

-If you have any questions at all, feel free to send me an email at erawn@berkeley.edu, and feel free to send this to anyone you might think is interested!
+If you have any questions at all, feel free to send me an email at erawn@berkeley.edu, and feel free to send this to anyone you think might be interested!

 <!---
 To install the extension, execute: